Jamie-n/compute/README.md

 ## Project Description

 Compute is an eCommerce platform which facilitates the sale of IT equipment, peripherals and components.

-This was developed as a portfolio project used to experiment with different web technologies
+This was developed as part of a university assignment and portfolio project used to experiment with different web technologies.